 Certainly there are a lot of cheap international travel health insurance plans you can take out.
 But often the benefits are limited and so is the duration and they do not provide comprehensive care, so what to do?

-6 Tipps from our expert Mirjacontact Mirja directly for help
+6 Tipps from our expert Mirja

 Tipp 1: Get a job!

 Get a real employment, a day-job, not a Minijob, okay?
 This is the smartest way to be automatically covered by the public (statutory) health insurance.
 Depending on your level of income you might even have the choice between public and private health insurance.
 So, try to get a job!
 As an employee.
 Thats the best thing overall.
 But not always such easy, we know!
 By the way: Agencies like Employland help skilled employees to get into contact with potential employers.
 Just take a stab at it!

 This is a tipp for those of you who have only little or no income.
 When you marry an employee, who is member of the public health insurance in Germany, you will be automatically covered by your husband´s or wife´s insurance.
 Great!